- What is the significance of the CITB Health, Safety & Environment test?

 A suite of products (schemes) has been developed within the SSP framework.
 These include a Health and Safety Awareness course which also supports those requiring the knowledge to obtain their CSCS Labourer Card, to enable them to work on the site without having specific trade experience.

-The Site Safety Plus Directors’ course aims to provide knowledge through training those within an organisation who have overall responsibility for the safety, health and environmental aspects of the business.
+The Site Safety Plus Directors’ course aims to provide knowledge through training those within an organisation who has overall responsibility for the safety, health and environmental aspects of the business.